 Seven for a secret never to be told.

-It might sound silly, but remember these four lines every time you see the Irish wave at the magpies.
-The locals take this superstitions seriously and believe that waving at a single bird breaks the curse.
+It might sound silly, but remember these simple words every time you see the Irish wave at the magpies.
+The locals take these superstitions seriously and believe that waving at a single bird breaks the curse.
 On the other hand, the bigger group of magpies you see, the luckier you get.
 As the Irish say, believe it or not, but it works.

 The Child of Prague Shushes Bad Weather

-Even the unpredictable weather seems to obey the Irish superstitions.
+Even the unpredictable weather seems to obey the Irish superstitions and beliefs.
 And it doesn’t come without some intervention from the locals.
 So, before the day of a wedding or any big event, the Irish put out a statue of the Child of Prague in their backyards.
-It’s believed that the statue signals to God that the good weather in needed.
+It’s believed the statue signals to God that the good weather is needed.
 If the head falls off the statue, it doubles your good luck.

 Itching Hands Bring and Give away Money

 The Irish keep it a bit complicated when it comes to the itching palms and the superstitions related to them.
 So as they say, left to receive, right to give.
 Thus, if the left palm of your hand itches, expect money to come your way.
 The opposite is also true, at least in Ireland, where the itchy right palm means you will have to pay money soon.

 Not everything is so simple with the Irish superstitions and beliefs.
 Some of them are integral parts of the history and Irish folklore.
-Others, on the other hand, still tend to rule and direct people’s lives.
-Even those, who regard the superstitions as the old myths and nothing more, from time to time still pause in front of crossing the street black cat even if just for a good Irish laugh.
+Others, on the other hand, still tend to rule over people’s lives.
+Even those, who regard the superstitions as the old myths and nothing more, from time to time still pause in front of a crossing the street black cat even if just for a good Irish laugh.